timziebart/ays-model/README.md

     activate-global-python-argcomplete --dest=- >> ~/.bash_completion

-afterwards you should be able to run
+afterwards you should be able to use [Tab] for autocompletion

-    ./test.py [Tab]